1. Installing scikit-image#

 1.3.1. pip#

-While it is possible to use pip without a virtual environment, it is not advised: virtual environments create a clean Python environment that does not interfere with any existing system installation, can be easily removed, and contain only the package versions your application needs.
-They help avoid a common challenge known as dependency hell.
+We strongly recommend the use of a virtual environment.
+A virtual environment creates a clean Python environment that does not interfere with the existing system installation, can be easily removed, and contains only the package versions your application needs.

 To install the current scikit-image